uwnlp/nlp-corpora/README.md

 view the department filesystem.
 The nlp-corpora directory is located on the department filesystem at `/projects/nlp-corpora/`.
 Anyone with a UW CSE account can log onto the department servers and view the files there.
-(For those without a UW CSE account, see the section below.)
+(For those without a UW CSE account, see the [restricted access section](#restricted-access).)

-The corpora are meant to be read-only so that they stay in a known, clean state.
+The corpora are read-only (this is enforced by our crawler) so that they stay in a known, clean state.
 To work with files from the corpora, please copy them to a local directory, e.g., with `scp`.

 ### Corpus structure